Wound care nurse salary: what WOC nurses earn in 2026

 The California premium and the state pay spread

-California wound care nurses in established hospital positions can earn $118,000–$150,000+ — a function of mandatory nurse-to-patient ratio laws, strong union presence, and cost of living adjustments that push base salaries well above national norms.
+California wound care nurses in established hospital positions can earn $118,000–$150,000+ – a function of mandatory nurse-to-patient ratio laws, strong union presence, and cost of living adjustments that push base salaries well above national norms.
 Washington, Oregon, Massachusetts, and Hawaii follow as high-paying states.
-At the lower end, Mississippi, West Virginia, South Dakota, and Alabama reflect labor markets where all nursing salaries run 30–35% below the national average.
+At the lower end, Mississippi ($77,090), Alabama ($77,080), South Dakota ($78,060), and West Virginia ($80,130) reflect labor markets where RN medians run roughly 18–21% below the national median of $97,550 – a real gap, though a smaller one than the “30% below” figure that circulates on salary comparison pages.

 For CWOCN-certified nurses in California, the combination of state salary premium and certification differential makes $130,000+ achievable in hospital specialist roles.